Language Support Policy

-In addition, we will provide at least one year’s notice to our customers before we deprecate a supported language buildpack.
-Within that period, we will continue to support it, ensuring an appropriate language version is made available, security patches are applied, and so on.
+We will provide at least one year’s notice to you before we end support of a language.
+During that period we will continue to ensure an appropriate language version is made available and security patches are applied.

 Deprecation and availability